Home

 Care of Taro and Cinnamon Basil

-Care of Taro and Cinnamon Basil include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Cinnamon Basil pruning is done Don't prune in the fall and Prune regularly.
+Care of Taro and Cinnamon Basil include pruning, fertilizers, watering etc. Taro pruning is done and Cinnamon Basil pruning is done Don't prune in the fall and Prune regularly.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Cinnamon Basil needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants